phpcr/phpcr-api-tests/README.md

 For the write tests, we have one fixture per file with nodes named after the test names, which baseCase::setUp puts into $this->node.
 This way, each test has its own "root" node and does not influence the other tests.

+To add or adjust fixtures, you can use jackrabbit and the jack.jar tool to import and export data: http://github.com/jackalope/jackrabbit-importexport See the readme file of jack for details.
+Jack.jar has a default configuration to look for jackrabbit at localhost on default port with default username and password.
+To export data in system view, use:

+  java -jar /path/to/jack.jar export dump.xml repository-base-xpath=/tests_x_y

+Jack dumps the file on one single line.
+You can format that for better reading:

 ## Note on JCR